 What are the barrels made of—how do I know they're safe?

 All barrels that come through BlueBarrel's participating barrel suppliers are made of UN-rated HDPE food-grade plastic, and yes, they are BPA free.
 These are the internationally-approved vessels for safe and secure shipping of food-grade liquids worldwide.
+That said, we sell barrels once-used, so they are not intended for potable water storage.
+We carefully vet our barrel sources to ensure our barrels won't cause harm when used for garden irrigation and other non-potable uses.
+It is safe to irrigate edible plants, but not safe to drink stored rain water directly.
 You can view the prior contents of barrels from each of our participating barrel supplier locations when you use the barrel search in our Online Store.

 What did the barrels have in them?